metatron-app/metatron-discovery/discovery-extensions/oracle-connection/README.md

 ----------------------------------
 Download from Oracle Technology Network (registration is required) and then install the downloaded jars into your local Maven repository.

-Download the ojdbc8.jar file from the link below. (oarcle homepage registration required)
+Download the ojdbc8.jar file from the link below. (oracle homepage registration required)

 https://www.oracle.com/technetwork/database/features/jdbc/jdbc-ucp-122-3110062.html